Tiger ... our that's more like it cat

 Now that we know where to go, get it ready by keeping it stocked with a good first-aid kit, a gallon or two of sealed water, batteries and battery powered lighting and radio, a tarp/blanket, the pet kennel itself (we keep ours upturned with the door open for quick deposits, and another soft-sided one upstairs for additional transport), pet food or treats to use as enticements, and a pry-bar type tool to use if you become trapped.

-Make sure your entire family understands your plan.
 Get to know your neighbor and discuss with them what to do if you're away from home and your pets need rescue/shelter.
-Most people are willing to help, even if they don't know/like each other.
+Most people are willing to help, even if they don't know each other.

 For Safe Pets Trust clients the good news is that we've already developed a template for your pets and home that can be easily practiced and implemented in disaster emergencies.
 We can help you customize a plan for your peace of mind and help you remain calm in the eye of the storm.